 September 2019 is the 100th anniversary of Miss Lou's birth.
 This course engages Level 3 students in sustained research on a major West Indian author, Louise Bennett.
 In the first module of the course, students will develop a bibliography of primary and secondary sources on Louise Bennett, drawing on a variety of scholarly databases.
 Students will also review research methods.
 In the overlapping second module, students will do seminar presentations on Bennett's multi-genre body of work.
 By the end of the sixth week, each student will submit in writing a proposed research topic.
 Students must have read all of the prescribed texts by this date so that an informed decision can be made about the research topic.
-In the final module of the course, students will make seminar presentations based on their developing research project.
-The research paper will be submitted in the final week of the course.
+In the final module of the course, students will be submitted in the final week of the course.

-WEST INDIAN SPECIAL AUTHOR SEMINAR "B"
+LITS3505 WEST INDIAN SPECIAL AUTHOR SEMINAR "B"